poocat/cardgame/README.md

   - Taking an action from a card in play exhausts the card
   - Exhausted cards are unexhausted automatically at the beginning of their owners' next turn.
 - Moving "chips" to different locations
-  - E.g. to/from the player's reserve, cards.
+  - E.g. in and out of the player's "reserve", and onto and off of their cards.

 There are different types of cards:
 - Producers